-These elements are essential to running a smooth operation when selling in person simultaneously to running a workshop.
+These elements are essential to running a smooth operation when selling in person while simultaneously running a workshop.

-Katana Smart Workshop Software is the solution which has all of these elements and allows you to take full advantage of your Shopify POS.
-It gives you that real-time view of your Shopify inventory with raw materials, finished products and product recipes synced up with your production line.
+Katana Smart Manufacturing Software is the solution that covers all of these elements and allows you to take full advantage of your Shopify POS.

 Here’s an example to give you a clearer picture.

 Let’s say that alongside your Shopify online store, you also have two retail stores that use the Shopify POS system to process sales (way to go you!).

 With Katana, you can easily track your sales and inventory levels separately.
 So, you know your current stock levels at each location as is.